 Lunch at Fonteghi Refuge

 There's no appetite like the one you build after a three-hour canyoning adventure!
-After changing into dry clothes and getting out of our wetsuits (much easier than getting into them), we stayed at the Fonteghi Refuge for a hearty, traditional and homemade lunch.
+After changing into dry clothes and getting out of our wetsuits (much easier than getting into them), we stayed at Rifugio Fonteghi for a hearty, traditional and homemade lunch.

 Everything we ordered was simply delicious and hit the spot after our adrenaline-filled morning.
 It was just what we needed!

-If you're planning on spending a few days immersing yourself in the beauty of the area, Fonteghi Refuge also has rooms for overnight stays.
+If you're planning on spending a few days immersing yourself in the beauty of the area, Rifugio Fonteghi also has rooms for overnight stays.

 We stayed at the beautiful Brunet – The Dolomites Resort, a short 15-minute drive away.